Pylons/pyramid/docs/narr/commandline.rst

 ----------------------------------------

-A "console script" is :term:`setuptools` terminology for a script that gets installed into the ``bin`` directory of a Python :term:`virtualenv` (or "base" Python environment) when a :term:`distribution` which houses that script is installed.
-Because it's installed into the ``bin`` directory of a virtualenv when the distribution is installed, it's a convenient way to package and distribute functionality that you can call from the command-line.
+A "console script" is :term:`setuptools` terminology for a script that gets installed into the ``bin`` directory of a Python :term:`virtual environment` (or "base" Python environment) when a :term:`distribution` which houses that script is installed.
+Because it's installed into the ``bin`` directory of a virtual environment when the distribution is installed, it's a convenient way to package and distribute functionality that you can call from the command-line.
 It's often more convenient to create a console script than it is to create a ``.py`` script and instruct people to call it with the "right" Python interpreter.
 A console script generates a file that lives in ``bin``, and when it's invoked it will always use the "right" Python environment, which means it will always be invoked in an environment where all the libraries it needs (such as Pyramid) are available.

 In general, you can make your script into a console script by doing the
 following: